The Power of a Hug

 Ordinarily, oxytocin is released into our bloodstream in social situations, the early stages of relationships (commonly the first 6 months), when we have sex, when women breastfeed, when we hug, and when our skin is stimulated.

 Therefore people who are living alone, are single, who don’t have children, who have very few social interactions, and who have limited physical contact, are likely to have much lower levels of oxytocin.
 When our levels are low we feel more stressed and anxious, and less trusting and connected.

 What should we do if we think our oxytocin levels might be too low?

-The optimal solution to decreased oxytocin, is to increase your amount of human connection.
+The optimal solution for a decreased oxytocin level is to increase your amount of human connection.
 The more you can interact and (consentingly) touch other people, the higher your oxytocin levels will rise, but I recognise that’s not always possible.
-So this post is written for people who can’t or don’t interact with others.
+So this post is written for people who can’t, or who don’t interact with others.

 The great news is that there are actually a number of ways to increase your oxytocin levels without the need for another person to be involved.